Difference Between Common Snapping Turtle And Alligator Snapping Turtle

 Alligator snapping turtles, on the other hand, are primarily ambush predators.
 They rely on their stealth and camouflage to lure prey close before striking with lightning speed.
 Their diet consists mainly of fish, but they are also known to consume other aquatic creatures such as frogs, snakes, and even small alligators.
 The alligator snapping turtle’s strong jaws and beak enable it to crush through the shells of its prey.

-Read Also: Do Softshell Turtles Live Alone?
+Read Also: What Do Pond Slider Turtles Eat?

 Question 3: What are the habitat preferences of common snapping turtles and alligator snapping turtles?